borisdiakur/memoize-fs/README.md

 * Supports memoization of [__asynchronous functions__](#memoizing-asynchronous-functions)
 * Supports memoization of [__promisified functions__](#memoizing-promisified-functions)
 * Cache [__can be invalidated manually__](#manual-cache-invalidation)
+* Coalesces concurrent requests with identical arguments so only one computation runs

 ## Installation